 1962: Manchester Unity Aged Members’ Centre opens in suburban Glen Waverley, Victoria

-When Manchester Unity opened its first Aged Members' Centre in 1962, it commenced a path in which the care for the older community has continued under the banner of Australian Unity until present day.
+When Manchester Unity opened its first Aged Members' Centre in 1962, it commenced a path along which the care for the older community has continued under the banner of Australian Unity into the present day.

 2002: Australian Unity Financial Planning launches Australian Unity Personal Financial Services